bcgov/digital-trust-toolkit/README.md

 To add another link to the navbar and main page, simply create a new folder in the `docs` directory with an index file.
 The new link will be automatically generated.

+_NOTE: If the links on the website do not update immediately, you can try stopping the development server then restarting it with `npm run start`.
+Alternatively, you can rebuild the documentation by running `npm run build`._

 #### Ordering

 You can customize the ordering of the links by adding an `order` property in the front matter of the index files: